Views:

 Visit the GOV.UK website for information on the yearly increases

-Pensions increase (PI) will be applied on the first Monday on or after 6 April each year.
+Pensions increase (PI) will be applied on the first Monday after 5 April each year.

 You’ll receive an Advice of Payment (AOP) detailing your new rate and percentage increase in your April and May payments.
 We cannot advise you of the PI value before April.